ObadiaH123/my-gallery/README.md

 ## Description

-A photo album  web application made using Django.
-It enables a user to view photos of their interest.
-Photos are categorized basing on categories created when posting the images.
-One can also see view photos in terms of location they were taken.
+User can view the photos of her choice click on one photo expand it and view details of the photo.
+User can search for different category ot photos They can also copy the link to a photo to share with others..

 ## Live Link